United States District Court for the Eastern District of Michigan

 Theodore Levin United States Courthouse in Detroit, taken January 2010.

 Federal Building and U.S. Courthouse in Port Huron, taken August 2003.

 The United States District Court for the Eastern District of Michigan (in case citations, E.D.
 Mich.) is the federal district court with jurisdiction over the eastern half of the Lower Peninsula of the State of Michigan.
 The Court is based in Detroit, with courthouses also located in Ann Arbor, Bay City, Flint, and Port Huron.
 The United States Court of Appeals for the Sixth Circuit has appellate jurisdiction over the court (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

-As of 16 July 2025, the acting United States attorney is Jerome F. Gorgon, Jr.
+As of 16 July 2025, the United States attorney is Jerome F. Gorgon, Jr.